martinbrieger/simple_personal_website/README.md

 Accessible under [christina-brieger.de](https://christina-brieger.de/)

-*Note that the sourcecode is free to open source but the content (such as pictures und text) ist protected by copyright law.*
+*Note that the sourcecode is open source but the content (such as pictures und text) ist protected by copyright law.*